List of Power Rangers Samurai characters: Master Xandred

 Master Xandred is the Vaiśravaṇa/Japanese spiny lobster-themed leader of the Nighloks and is armed with a broadsword.
 The most powerful of the Nighlok, Xandred is prone to frequent violent outbursts, usually directed at the failure of his subordinates to destroy the Rangers.
 He seeks to cause the Sanzu River to flood with the despair of humans, allowing him to enter the world of the living and conquer it.
 His rage was originally endless until he heard the sound of Dayu's Harmonium.

 Master Xandred was sealed within the Netherworld years ago in a battle with the last team of Samurai Rangers led by Jayden's father, who perished after using his symbol power to imprison Xandred.
 Xandred possesses enormous strength and power, easily able to overpower the Samurai Rangers in their first encounter, and is proven to be a capable swordsman.
 Power energy radiates from his body that can sometimes incapacitate him but has also been shown to create new Moogers and Spitfangs.
 However he displays a number of fatal weakness as well.
 Because of the (incomplete) seal that the original Red Ranger placed on him, Xandred's power is not at its peak.
 Not only that but he constantly suffers from a headache that only Octoroo's sake-like medicine and the music from Dayu's harmonium are able to soothe.
-Like other Nighlok, Xandred's body dries out if he's not in the Netherworld, although he dries out much faster than any other Nighlok (whether or not this is a result of the seal on him, it is never stated) and it takes longer for the Sanzu River's polluted water to soak back into Xandred's body.
+Like other Nighlok, Xandred's body dries out if he is not in the Netherworld, although he dries out much faster than any other Nighlok (whether or not this is a result of the seal on him, it is never stated) and it takes longer for the Sanzu River's polluted water to soak back into Xandred's body.

 In "The Master Returns," Xandred gets even more angry than before after he is told by Octoroo of Serrator's betrayal.
 He plans to go to Earth through a gap.
 Though Octoroo advises him not to, Xandred makes his return to Earth planning to destroy Serrator along with the Samurai Rangers.
 Instantly Xandred starts to dry up, but he fights the Rangers anyway and completely overpowers them.
 Jayden goes to take him on with his Bullzooka, but Xandred manages to block all the shots.
 He is able to defeat Jayden even in Super Samurai Mode, leaving him badly hurt and unable to stand up.
 Afterwards, Xandred repairs and gives Dayu back her harmonium.
 Xandred is about to completely dry up when Octoroo brings him into the Netherworld to rejuvenate, sinking to the bottom of the Sanzu River.
 This ends up giving Serrator the opportunity to take over Xandred's ship and split world in two.